namantam1/x86-assembly/README.md

 - `%eip`: Instruction pointer register
 - `%eflags`: status register

-Depending on the CPU architecture, each register can hold either `32-bit` for a *32-bit processor* or `64-bit` for a *64-bit processor* data.
-Since we can't save all variables in registers as there are a fixed number of registers in the CPU, We need to store data somewhere else.
+Depending on the CPU architecture, each register can hold data of size either `32-bit` for a *32-bit processor* or `64-bit` for a *64-bit processor*.
+Since the number of variables used can be more than the number of registers, We need to store data somewhere else.

-> **✨Note:** In the incoming sections, We will learn assembly for *32-bit* processor.
-Once you are comfortable with *32-bit* assembly programming you can move to *64-bit* assembly pragramming [here](./x86_64/README.md).

 RAM enters the picture at this point.
 Data can be kept in RAM and pointed to a register using its RAM address.
 As a result, during program execution, data may transfer from RAM to CPU and, following processing, may return to RAM.

+> **✨Note:** In the incoming sections, you will learn assembly for *32-bit* processor.
+Once you are comfortable with *32-bit* assembly programming you can move to *64-bit* assembly pragramming [here](./x86_64/README.md).

 Operating system features are accessed through system calls.
 These system calls are invoked by setting up registers in a special way and issuing the instruction `int $0x80` where int stands for interrupt.
 Kernal knows which system call you want to access by what you store in `%eax` register.
 Each system call has other requirements as to what needs to be stored in the different registers.